inspier/machine-code/README.md

 The disassembler libraries all export a `get-instruction` procedure that takes an input port and a *collect* procedure.
-(The MIPS disassembler also takes an endianness).
+(The MIPS disassembler also takes an endianness, and the x86 disassembler takes an operating mode).
 The *collect* procedure can be *#f*; otherwise it is called with groups of bytes that have been read from the instruction stream.

 ## Contributions